 Green Card Tracker Based on USCIS and DOS Data

-The green card tracker is based on USCIS pending I-485 inventory and State Department's Consular Processing inventory.
-It automatically calculates the total number of green card applicants (I-485 and CP) waiting ahead of you.
-The graph is generated to show your place in line and how it has been changing over the past two years.
+The green card tracker is based entirely on government-released data, including USCIS pending I-485 inventory and State Department's Consular Processing inventory.
+It automatically calculates the total number of green card applicants (both AOS and CP) waiting ahead of you.
+A graph is generated to not only show your current place in line but also your progress over the past two years.
 The shorter the columns, the closer you are to a green card.

-In addition to I-485 applications, there are also pending cases waiting for immigrant visas through consular processing (CP).
-Both USCIS and the State Department have disclosed that roughly 15% of visa numbers are allocated to people going through the consular process overseas.
+For pending cases waiting for immigrant visas through consular processing (CP), both USCIS and the State Department have disclosed that roughly 15% of visa numbers are allocated to people going through the consular process overseas.
 However, the 15% number is an average ratio considering all green cards issued annually - the exact percentage can vary significantly from category to category.
 To make the green card tracker more accurate, we actually calculate the CP to I-485 ratio for each category individually, using the latest matching data from USCIS and DOS.

 To check your position in the green card queue, select your case information and click "Track Green Card":